 United Synagogue Youth voted to relax its rules barring teenage board members from dating non-Jews.

-- U.S. Jews speak up on religious freedom in Israel
+- U.S. Jews Debate Religious Freedom in Israel

 The amendment was adopted Monday in Atlanta at the annual international convention of the Conservative movement’s youth group.